 For dogs, bordetella and canine influenza shots are recommended if they frequent dog parks, boarding kennels, or any place where they’re socializing with other canines.
 Additionally, a lyme vaccine may be necessary if your dog enjoys exploring the great outdoors.

 It’s also important to note that even pets who live primarily indoors should be vaccinated, as they can still be exposed to a disease.
-Your Haines Road Animal Hospital veterinarian can advise you which vaccinations are required or recommended for your pet based on age, health, and lifestyle.
+Your EDGE Animal Hospital veterinarian can advise you which vaccinations are required or recommended for your pet based on age, health, and lifestyle.